Financial Statements And Related Announcement - Full Yearly Results

 Tax

-In 2H2022, over-provision of tax in respect of prior years of S$327,000 was due an underprovision of deferred tax asset of S$361,000 in Singapore in relation to unutilised merger and acquisition allowance for acquisitions made in previous years, over-provision of deferred tax liability and corporate tax of S$18,000 and S$17,000 in Singapore respectively, offset by underprovision of corporate tax of S$69,000 in Malaysia and Indonesia.
+In 2H2023, over-provision of tax in respect of prior years of S$361,000 mainly comprises underprovision of deferred tax asset of S$244,000 in Philippines and an over-provision of corporate income tax of S$212,000 in Singapore, offset by an under-provision of corporate income tax of S$72,000 and S$21,000 in Philippines and Indonesia respectively.

 Income Statement